Alcohol Abuse in the United States

 “It converts the nutrients in our diets into substances that the body can use, stores these substances, and supplies cells with them when needed.
 It also takes up toxic substances and converts them into harmless substances or makes sure they are released from the body,” according to the Institute for Quality and Efficiency in Health Care.

 Prolonged heavy drinking disrupts healthy liver functioning, which often causes it to shut down.
-Alcohol treatment helps patients stop this damage, and in some cases, reverse it.
+Enrolling in an alcohol rehab program can help patients stop this damage, and in some cases, reverse it.